 Kidney disease

-The National Kidney Foundation note that more than 37 million people in the United States have kidney disease, with many of them being unaware.
+The National Kidney Foundation notes that more than 37 million people in the United States have kidney disease, with many of them being unaware.

 Kidney disease can cause a person to experience swelling in the legs and around the eyes.

-This swelling occurs because the kidneys are unable to remove sodium and water from the body effectively.
+This swelling occurs because the kidneys cannot effectively remove sodium and water from the body.

 Liver disease

 Cirrhosis is the term for scarring of the liver.
-It can occur as a result of various liver conditions.
+It can occur due to various liver conditions.

-The National Institute of Diabetes and Digestive and Kidney Diseases note that many people may not be aware that they have cirrhosis.
-The reason for this is that they may not experience symptoms until the liver is badly damaged.
+The National Institute of Diabetes and Digestive and Kidney Diseases notes that many people may not be aware they have cirrhosis.
+This is because they may not experience symptoms until the liver is severely damaged.

 Those who do have early symptoms may experience: